The Latest Happenings in my World

 Simon BlauSimon Blau

-In an exhibition such as the Blake I tend to feel that using Untitled for the title of a work is disappointing, particualrly if there is no accompanying text in the room sheet; a title provides the veiwer with at least a hint of the artist's intent, an access to the work.
+In an exhibition such as the Blake I tend to feel that using Untitled for the title of a work is disappointing, particularly if there is no accompanying text in the room sheet; a title provides the viewer with at least a hint of the artist's intent, an access to the work.
 Nevertheless one of my favourite artworks in the show is "Untitled", an unapologetic abstract expressionist painting by Linzie Joanne Ellis.
 As an essay on the ineffable this works supremely well.

-Equally successful for entirely different reasons is another Untitled, the black and white painting of a large crowd under intense light by Ernest Aaron.
+Equally successful for entirely different reasons is another "Untitled", the black and white painting of a large crowd under intense light by Ernest Aaron.
 As you approach this work the crowd disappears and the daubs of paint vibrate against each other.
 It is indeed a most successful metaphor for the transient nature of our existence, as the artist states in the catalogue.

 Anne ShefferAnne Sheffer